Ad concept testing surveys are like taking a test drive before purchasing a car.

 Once the feedback is gathered from respondents, an analysis of the data will often reveal new ideas and revisions to give your campaign the best chance for success.

 There are several reasons brands choose to conduct marketing and advertising market research.

 Our market research company often recommends concept testing to brands who are:

 - Speaking to a new target demographic or market

 - In need of proof of concept for leadership teams or investors

 Regardless of your type of campaign or project objectives, executing an ad concept survey is never a bad idea.

 If anything it acts as a gut check in a world where many marketing campaigns are based on guesswork and assumptions.

-Let’s dive into the main benefits of concept testing in market research.
+Let’s dive into the main benefits of concept testing with surveys or watch this short video.